dashpay/docs/introduction/features.rst

 which updated code is released to the network, but not immediately made active ("enforced").
 This innovation allows for far smoother transitions than in the traditional hard fork paradigm, as well as the collection of test data in the live network environment.
-This process was originally to be called "soft forking" but the community affectionately dubbed it "the spork" and the name stuck!
+This process of multi-phased forking was originally to be called "soft forking" but the community affectionately dubbed it "the spork" and the name stuck.

 New features or versions of Dash undergo extensive testing on testnet before they are released to the main network.
 When a new feature or